cea-hpc/modules/doc/source/module.rst

  *patterns* are given, collection has to match at least one of them to be listed.

+ Stash collections are not listed unless if the :option:`--all`/:option:`-a` option is set.
+Stash collections can be listed with :subcmd:`stashlist` sub-command.

  .. only:: html

     .. versionadded:: 4.0